Cell Signaling Technology

 1. Discard plate contents into a receptacle.

-2. Wash 4 times with 1X Wash Buffer, 150 µl each time for each well.
+2. Wash 4 times with 1X Wash Buffer, 150 µl each time per well.

 4. Clean the underside of all wells with a lint-free tissue.